When reading input TeX converts the sequences of read characters into

 Just as the \relax

-command does nothing, the following will print
+command does nothing, the following input

 Hel\relax lo!